bayareala8s/DevOps-On-Azure/Terraform/DataBricks/README.md

 databricks libraries list --cluster-id CLUSTER_ID: Lists all libraries installed on a cluster.

 For more details on how to use these commands, you can use the --help option with any command, like databricks workspace ls --help.

+The databricks configure [--token] command is used to set up authentication for the Databricks CLI.

+When you run databricks configure, it will prompt you for a Databricks host and a username and password.
+The host is the URL of your Databricks workspace.
+The username and password are your Databricks login credentials.

+If you add the --token option, like databricks configure --token, it will prompt you for a Databricks host and a token instead.
+The token is a personal access token that you can generate in your Databricks workspace.

+Here's an example of how you can use this command:

+Replace <databricks-instance> with the URL of your Databricks workspace and <your-token> with your personal access token.

+The Databricks CLI stores the host and token in a configuration file in your home directory.
+After you have run databricks configure --token, you can use the Databricks CLI to interact with your Databricks workspace without having to enter your host and token each time.